Daemon interface

 validate(value)

 A hook for a daemon to validate a new value.
 The default behavior is a no-op; any checks should raise exceptions if they encounter a problem with the incoming value.
-The ‘validated’ value should be returned by this method; this allows for the possibility that the incoming value has been translated to a more acceptable format, for example, converting ‘123’ to the bare number 123 for a numeric item type.
+The ‘validated’ value should be returned by this method; this allows for the possibility that the incoming value has been translated to a more acceptable format, for example, converting the string ‘123’ to the integer 123 for a numeric item type.

-Refer to the section covering markd in the Executables documentation for additional details.
+Refer to the section covering mkd in the Executables documentation for additional details.